bitovi/canui/index.md

 ### resize `$(element).resize()`

-Fills listens to the [resize](http://jquerypp.com/#resize) event to recalculate the fill element dimensions.
+Fills listens to the [resize event](http://jquerypp.com/#resize) to recalculate the fill element dimensions.
-Therefore, `resize` has to be triggered whenever the container dimensions are changed programatically:
+Whenever the container dimensions are changed programmatically `resize` has to be triggered:

 {% highlight javascript %}
 $('#fill').fills('#container');